feast-dev/feast/docs/how-to-guides/adding-support-for-a-new-online-store.md

 make test-python
 ```

 This should run the unit tests and the unit tests should all pass.
-Please add unit tests for your online store that test out basic functionality of reading and writing to and from the online store.
-This should just be class level functionality that ensures that the methods you implemented for the OnlineStore work as expected.
-In order to be approved to merge into Feast, these unit tests should all pass and demonstrate that the DataSource works as intended.

-The universal tests, which are integration tests specifically intended to test offline and online stores, will be run against Feast to ensure that the Feast APIs works with your online store.
+The universal tests, which are integration tests specifically intended to test offline and online stores, should be run against Feast to ensure that the Feast APIs works with your online store.
 To run the integration tests, you must parametrize the integration test suite based on the `FULL_REPO_CONFIGS` variable defined in `sdk/python/tests/integration/feature_repos/repo_configuration.py` to use your own custom online store.
 To overwrite these configurations, you can simply create your own file that contains a `FULL_REPO_CONFIGS`, and point Feast to that file by setting the environment variable `FULL_REPO_CONFIGS_MODULE` to point to that file.
 In this repo, the file that overwrites `FULL_REPO_CONFIGS` is `feast_custom_online_store/feast_tests.py`, so you would run

 ```
 export FULL_REPO_CONFIGS_MODULE='feast_custom_online_store.feast_tests'